AnchalAgrawal106/TextUtils-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Usability of the app
+Usability of the app:<br>
-This app is used for text manipulation. i.e it is used to change text Lowercase to Uppercase and viceversa, remove extra spaces , copy text and clear text.
+This app is used for text manipulation. i.e it is used to change text Lowercase to Uppercase and viceversa, remove extra spaces , copy text and clear text.<hr>

 ## Available Scripts